slaughtr/SODWEP/README.md

 Running / Development
 ======

 * You will first need to create a Firebase app at [Firebase](https://firebase.google.com).
-You will use information from that app (click on 'Add Firebase to your web app') in the `api-keys.ts` (not provided, you will have to create) file as detailed below.
+You will use information from that app (click on 'Add Firebase to your web app' in the Overview panel for needed values) in the `api-keys.ts` (not provided, you will have to create) file as detailed below.
 * Add file `app/api-keys.ts` with following (change the values such as YOUR_API_KEY to those provided by firebase)
 ```
 export var masterFirebaseConfig = {